The Day of the Wonderful Surprise

 - have you ever had a really wonderful surprise

-- story have you ever had a really wonderful surprise
+- A short story start with Have you ever had a really wonderful surprise